epigen/MrBiomics/README.md

 > [!NOTE]
 > Altogether this enables complex, portable, transparent, reproducible, and documented analyses of multi-mics data at scale.

-# 🧠 Systematic Functional Knowledge Management
+# 🧠 Functional Knowledge Management
+> _"The best documentation is automation."_ - Wise Person on the Internet

-**Systematic Functional Knowledge Management (SFKM)** is our knowledge-management approach in which validated best practices are captured as executable software functions, modules, or recipes.
+**Functional Knowledge Management (FKM)** is our knowledge-management approach in which validated best practices are captured as executable software functions, modules, or recipes.
 - Each artefact simultaneously **documents** the know-how and **performs** the task, creating a living, testable, and composable code collection that closes the gap between theory and practice.
 - Rigorous **modularity and version control** keep every function self-contained, tested, and repository-tracked, enabling safe reuse and continuous evolution.
 - As a **compounding asset base** new functions can be built on earlier ones, steadily expanding an ever-richer compendium of trusted solutions.